oppia/oppia-web-developer-docs/Installing-Oppia(Vagrant).md

 _Note: if you're developing Oppia using Vagrant, please consider signing up to the [oppia-vagrant@](https://groups.google.com/forum/#!forum/oppia-vagrant) mailing list.
 Fellow Vagrant users may be able to help you out, and vice versa._

 _Note: The instructions on this page were last tested by @dawsoneliasen on 7/29/2018 on Windows 10, and they worked successfully.
-That said, setting up Vagrant can be **complicated**, and we recommend direct installation of Oppia on [Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29) or [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29) instead if you're able to do so._
+That said, setting up Vagrant can be **complicated**, and we recommend direct installation of Oppia on [Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29) or [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29) instead if you're able to do so (or possibly installing the [Ubuntu terminal](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0) if you're on Windows 10)._

 *For information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.*